-A*A*A at A-level, or 7 7 6 (42+ overall) in the IB.
+A*A*A at A-level/776 IB Higher Level or equivalent, with these marks achieved in at least one of Mathematics or Biology, preferably both.
 For other qualifications, please see the University entrance requirements page.

-(Please note that IB applicants starting the new IB Mathematics syllabus are expected to take IB Higher Level 'Analysis and Approaches' if it's available at your school.
-If this isn't an option for you, please drop us an email at email@example.com and we'll be happy to advise you.)
+(Please note that IB applicants are expected to take IB Higher Level 'Analysis and Approaches' if it's available at your school.
+If this is not an option for you, please contact us at email@example.com and we will be happy to advise you.)

 If you are admitted to study PBS at Clare, you will be joining a vibrant and supportive community of academics with a shared interest in what drives human and animal behaviour.